andrewgepearce/sequencer/README.md

   * A **return** to define the return from one actor to another
   * A **state** that presents a state or constraint on the actors lifeline
   * A **reference** that provides external use case or sequence file references
-  * A **blank** line that just provides a define gap if needed between adjacent lines (may also include an unattached comment).
+  * A **blank** line that just provides a defined gap if needed between adjacent lines (may also include an unattached comment).
   * A **fragment** line that itself contains any of the above defined lines, given a form (e.g. "alt" condition flow, "loop", etc.), title and condition/definition.
    * The fragment may also contain a **condtional** line, that breaks the fragment into sections, with the new section having it's own condition/definitino statetment applied.